 TSP India grant call 2024-25

-In addition to grant funding, awardees will join the TSP community and gain access to capacity building and networking events, and opportunities to collaborate with awardees in other countries tackling similar issues.
+In addition to grant funding, these new awardees became part of the TSP community and gained access to capacity building and networking events, such as the TSP Delhi event in February 2024, and opportunities to collaborate with awardees in other countries tackling similar issues.

-This scheme is funded by the UK Department for Science, Innovation and Technology (DSIT), under the International Science Partnership Fund.
+This scheme was funded by the UK Department for Science, Innovation and Technology (DSIT), under the International Science Partnership Fund.
+The grant scheme is now closed.

 Objectives

-This programme builds engineering teaching, research and innovation capacity within Indian universities and research institutes.
-These groups collaborate with local stakeholders and UK academics in meeting interconnected SDG challenges at global level.
+The Transforming Systems through Partnerships programme builds engineering teaching, research and innovation capacity within Indian universities and research institutes.
+Lead universities in India awarded in this grant collaborated with local stakeholders and UK academics in meeting interconnected SDG challenges at global level.

-- Challenge-led research and innovation that uses engineering to address sustainability challenges in India and the UK and globally.
+Challenge-led research and innovation that use engineering to address sustainability challenges in India and the UK and globally.

-- Partnerships in course design and delivery to equip the next generation with skills to address sustainable development challenges.
+Partnerships in course design and delivery that equip the next generation with skills to address sustainable development challenges.

-- Collaboration and knowledge exchange that creates a strong evidence base for building better systems for the world we want to live in.
+Collaboration and knowledge exchanges that create a strong evidence base for building better systems for the world we want to live in.

 Themes of this call